euihgois/python-exercises/README.md

-This is mainly my documentation to the solution of Think Python by Allen.
+This is mainly my documentation to the my own solution of Think Python by Allen.